 The Huck Institutes of the Life Sciences provides the Program funds for graduate stipends (including both academic semesters and summer sessions) and tuition grants-in-aid.
-These are normally awarded to incoming students in the Ph.D. degree program.
+These are normally awarded to first-year students in the Ph.D. degree program during recruiting.